Mississippi Highway 492: History

 The first segment of MS 492 that was created was between Sebastopol and Union in 1950 along an unimproved road.
 The road had been fully paved by 1953.
 It was extended to the west to Walnut Grove (by traveling south along a portion of MS 21 from Sebastopol) and to the east to House in 1957.
 Between 1965 and 1967, the segment west of Sebastopol was removed from the state highway system, however a portion of it in the immediate vicinity of Walnut Grove was restored by 1977.
 The highway has generally remained the same since.

-A extension of MS 492 further west has been proposed in Leake County since the late 1950s.
+An extension of MS 492 further west has been proposed in Leake County since the late 1950s.
 It would begin at MS 487 near Tuscola and travel east through the Tuscolameta Creek valley before ending at MS 35 north of Walnut Grove.
 The future segment to-date remains a part of the state highway segment.